myplaceonline/myplaceonline/doc/Development.md

 5. Order has_many example:
    has_many :job_salaries, -> { order('started DESC') }, :dependent => :destroy
 6. Is not null example:
-   IdentityDriversLicense.where("owner_id = ? and expires is not null and expires < ?", user.primary_identity, threshold)
+   IdentityDriversLicense.where("identity_id = ? and expires is not null and expires < ?", user.primary_identity, threshold)
 7. Enumeration:
    controller: Add permit param
    model: